 Just yesterday, I watched a film called Kim Swims about the Kimberley Chambers challenge to swim from San Francisco bay to the Farallon Islands.
 Kim was only given 1% chance of walking again after a freak accident left her with acute compartment syndrome in her right leg and she was only minutes from amputation.
 She has since managed the Oceans 7 (being only the 3rd woman to do so) and is one of the most successful marathon swimmers in the world.

 The video is so inspirational and although I may not swim the feats that Kim has, if I can fast forward to October 2019 and have completed the Windermere One Way then I will be a happy man.

 Thank you Rob for sharing your experience!
 We wish you many years of pain-free swimming, and good luck on your road to recovery!

 Want to train like Rob?
 Track your swims and get swim workouts on the MySwimPro app, available on iPhone or Android.
-Take 20% off Premium with his code: ROB20.
-Click here to start your free 7-day trial!
+Take 20% off ELITE COACH with his code: ROB20.
+Click here to start your free trial!